BORN MARCH 20, 1950 DIED MARCH 13, 2018

 Annie’s work has been included in many important books and exhibitions including one organized by the American Women’s Museum in Washington, D.C., which toured various parts of the country.

-She put her art career aside for a couple of years to care of her father after his stroke and gradual blindness.
+She put her art career aside for several years to care of her father after his stroke and gradual blindness.
 After his death, she resumed painting full time in 2006.
 “My paintings are about what makes me smile–my children, my family and funny animals.
 I enjoy painting and now I know that I’ll never give it up.
 It’s in my blood.”

-Annie battled leukemia for several years.
+Annie battled multiple myeloma for a decade.
 Her cancer was in remission when she died after having complications from several surgeries during the last year of life.

 — Marcia Weber